mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 32 You come into possession of a time travel device.
 Your Referee will choose from one of the devices listed in the Equipment chapter.
 However, is this a legitimate acquisition?
-1-2 Yes it is – assigned to you by the agency but on temporary loan 3-5 No – it was stolen or ‘borrowed’ without permission 6 You acquired it from outside the agency
+1-2 Yes it is – assigned to you by the agency but on temporary loan 3-5 No – it was stolen or 'borrowed' without permission 6 You acquired it from outside the agency
 If the result was 3-6, then the owners of the device are looking for it – and you.
-Gain 1d3 Rivals in the shape of the machine’s owners.
+Gain 1d3 Rivals in the shape of the machine's owners.
 33 Life Event.
 Roll on the Life Events table.
 34 Through investigation you find that an Enemy is really on your side: either gain an Ally or convert one Enemy into an Ally.
 35 You are given an especially difficult assignment.
 Roll Psi + Time Manipulation, Comms or Stealth 8+.
 If you succeed you are